10 Malayalam Movies of 2020 that won our hearts

 9. C U Soon

 Uncertainty regarding the reopening of theatres led to a huge crisis for Malayalam cinema.
 But a bunch of people refused to give up.
 I’m talking about Mahesh Narayanan and Fahad Fasil.
-Overcoming every limitation the lockdown has posed, these young filmmakers came up with amazing content and released it via C U Soon.
+Overcoming every limitation the lockdown has posed, these young filmmakers came up with amazing content and released it on Amazon Prime Video.
 The story is amazing and we are left wanting answers.
 I can’t give away too much here!

 10. Halal Love Story

 The last Malayalam release of the year, Halal Love Story is set in the backdrop of beautiful Northern Kerala.
-A bunch of filmmakers is tasked to make a film but without hurting the cultural sentiments of the people.
+A set of filmmakers are tasked to make a film but without hurting the cultural sentiments of the people.
 How they complete the film provided the given conditions wends way to some hilarious and emotional moments.
 Though a bit ambiguous, Halal Love Story is a beautiful film.